rajak82001/Simplest_Working_Calculator_App/README.md

 arithmetic operations, number input, reset functionality for both input and result, and implemented state management, event handling, and UI styling.

-you can see output screen in output folder
+you can see output screen in simple_calci image